-The MD/MPH joint degree program is designed for medical students at the Donald and Barbara Zucker School of Medicine at Hofstra/Northwell who are interested in acquiring public health knowledge and skills.
+The MD/MPH joint degree program is for students at the Donald and Barbara Zucker School of Medicine at Hofstra/ Northwell interested in acquiring public health knowledge and skills.
 The educational mission of the MD/MPH program is to prepare physicians with an enhanced understanding of the social, behavioral, economic, and political determinants of health, and the skills necessary to apply this knowledge to improve the health of populations through leadership in patient care, research, education, health care policy analysis, and community empowerment.